SmartHomePrivacyProject/SmartSwitch/README.md

 ## Dataset

+We investigated 100 classes (i.e., Youtube videos) and 200 traffic traces per class in this research.
 The original traffic data (i.e., non-defended traffic data), defended data and the list of YouTube videos we used in this study can be found below:

 https://mailuc-my.sharepoint.com/:f:/g/personal/wang2ba_ucmail_uc_edu/EoTxR4S42eJDk0_tbmLyLbQBRYT2zoeWSIc3ISUPSN1THg?e=kYE8rP

+## Nerual Networks

+We leveraged a Convolutional Neural Network to infer which video it is based on the traffic pattern.
+The CNN includes 11 layers and achieved over 90% accuracy in the attack.
+Details of the structure and tuned hyperparameters can be found in our paper.

 ## Citation